Mykyta-G/Workspace-Buddy/INSTALLATION.md

 ## 🎉 You're All Set!

-Once installed, Mac Preset Handler will:
+Once installed, Workspace Buddy will:
 - **Run in the background** (no dock icon)
 - **Show in your menu bar** for easy access
 - **Remember all your presets** between launches